VladimirAzanza/shifa_products/README.md

 This is a work in progress of Shifa Products marketplace using Python-Django as backend with Bootstrapp Frontend.

-Shifa Products is an Freelance project designed to sell medicinal products, allow customers to leave reviews and rate the products.
+Shifa Products is an Freelance project designed to sell medicinal products, Customers are allowed to:
+  - Leave reviews and rate products
+  - Add addresses
+  - View order status
+  - Review order history
+  - Edit their profile
+  - Manage passwords

 To write this project, I needed to understand concepts such as: MVT architecture, backend development, url routing, Object-Relation Mapping(Django ORM), static files management, Django templates.